 Mozambique legislation provides for a tax ruling system in which tax authorities may provide a binding ruling by request.
-In this respect, since there is no specific tax regime for investment funds, we would recommend that they request a tax ruling in order to obtain more regulatory and tax certainty.
-This results from the fact that, after the ruling is issued, the decision obtained by the taxpayer (which it may request previously to a potential transaction or the setting up of a fund) is binding on the tax authorities and could only be amended or changed by a court decision.
+In this respect, since there is no specific tax regime for investment funds, we would recommend the request for a tax ruling in order to obtain more certainty on the taxation that will be applicable.
+This results from the fact that, after the ruling is issued, the decision obtained by the taxpayer (which it may request previously to a potential transaction or the setting up of a fund) is binding on the tax authorities and may only be amended or changed by a court decision.

-6.6 What steps have been or are being taken to implement the US Foreign Account and Tax Compliance Act 2010 (FATCA) and other similar information reporting regimes such as the Common Reporting Standard?
+6.6 What steps have been or are being taken to implement the US Foreign Account and Tax Compliance Act 2010 (FATCA) and other similar information reporting regimes such as the OECD's Common Reporting Standard?